drgvszi/Catan/Reports/GameEngineReports/README.md

 ```
  - if the code is 200, the robber is moved on the requested tile
  - the players identified by these players identifier have buildings on the tile where the robber was moved
+ ## Steal a resource card if you moved the Robber
 ```
 {
  "gameId": "gameId",